adrianyau/SQL-Final-Project/starting_with_data.md

-Question 1: What is the number of performance wear categorized between genders?
+Question 1: What is the total number of performance wear categorized between genders?

 SQL Queries: